Bill Hauter: Illinois House of Representatives

-On December 21, 2022, the 88th Legislative District Republican Committee appointed Hauter to the remainder of Representative Sommer's term.
+On December 21, 2022, the Republican Representative Committee of the Republican Party of the 88th Representative District appointed Hauter to the remainder of Representative Sommer's term.
 Hauter served from the 88th district for the remainder of the 102nd General Assembly.
+The 88th district included parts of Tazewell and McLean counties.
 Upon being sworn in to the 103rd General Assembly, to which he was elected, he became the representative for the 87th district.
 Hauter was sworn into office on January 1, 2023.